 While the Parable of the Hidden Treasure is similar to the Parable of the Pearl of Great Price, their meanings are different.
-Martin Collins dissects the symbols to reveal the high value God places on His people.
+The symbols reveal the high value God places on His people.

-God's children may look no different on the outside than others do, but God has given them something inside, something spiritual, that makes them different from others and special to Him.
-John Ritenbaugh explains that this specialness obligates us to be faithful.
+God's children look no different on the outside, but God has given them something inside, something spiritual, that makes them special to Him.

-Life sometimes seems to be one trial after another.
-However, Pat Higgins asserts that God has revealed an astounding facets of our relationship with Him that should give us the faith to soldier on despite our many trials.
+Life seems to be one trial after another.
+However, God has revealed an astounding facet of God's love that should give us the faith to soldier on.

 In this sermon for the Days of Unleavened Bread, John Ritenbaugh reiterates that God demands that we have an obligation to dress and keep that which is placed in our care, improving what He has given to us.
-We dare not stand still, but must make considerable effort to grow (2 Peter 3:17-18).
-The work of the ministry consists of equipping the body to grow and mature in love and unity (Ephesians 4:16).
-Christian growth takes work and effort, individually borne by every member of the body, involving rigorous self-examination, drill, self-control, self-discipline, and actively overcoming the things which separate us from God and our brethren.
-God's grace teaches us to actively displace our worldly desires or cravings with Godly cravings and desires for truth and righteousness (Colossians 3:5; Titus 2:11-14).
+We dare not stand still, but must make considerab. . .